SwiftERM Hyper-personalisation for ecommerce email marketing

 Deploy an AI model

 While prototyping is simple, the management of AI pipelines and computing resources at scale is very complex and requires sophisticated infrastructures.
 This is why most AI projects fail to move beyond the PoC phase.
 There is a range of AI hardware suitable for different tasks.
 Graphics Processing Units (GPU) are widely used for training and inference workloads (NVIDIA Jetson).
-Central Processing Units (CPU) are used primarily for inference, but also for training workloads (e.g., Intel Xeon).
+Central Processing Units (CPU) are used primarily for inference, but also training workloads (e.g., Intel Xeon).
 Coprocessors and AI accelerators include Intel VPU, Google Coral TPU, and Qualcomm NPU.

 In the early days, the Cloud was the only way to provide sufficient computing resources for AI workloads.
 Hosted platforms to deploy AI models include Viso Suite, Hugging Face, Google Colab, or Amazon SageMaker.
 In recent years, a new paradigm called Edge Computing has made it possible to deploy models to the network edge (Edge AI).
 Running AI models at the Edge made it possible to build real-world applications that are more efficient, private, and robust.